forrestrice/forrestrice.github.io/_posts/2022-06-18-Bridgebots-ML-Introduction.markdown

 1. Which bids were alerted.
 2. Which bids were explained.

 I have also given some thought about how to represent a partnership's bidding system to the model.
 My eventual hope is to use [embeddings](https://en.wikipedia.org/wiki/Embedding) to allow the model to take specific information about players or systems into account.
 Alternatively, we could devise a way to pass structured information with the bid (e.g. 3+ clubs, 10+ HCP for an opening of 1C for a partnership playing standard, 16+ HCP for a partnership playing precision).
+For now, all these models have no knowledge of the players or systems, so they treat every auction the same.

 ### Model Training and Iteration
 I am still in the process of training these models.
 There are many different techniques and architectures that can be used.
 The auction is a sequence of actions, so we can use models that specialize in handling sequential data like [LSTMs](https://en.wikipedia.org/wiki/Long_short-term_memory) and [Transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) to make predictions based on the history so far.

 For the task of predicting the next bid, we can use classification metrics to measure the performance of our model.
 These include [categorical crossentropy](https://en.wikipedia.org/wiki/Cross_entropy), [precision](https://en.wikipedia.org/wiki/Precision_and_recall), and [recall](https://en.wikipedia.org/wiki/Precision_and_recall) but there are [many more](https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers).

 For the task of predicting the players' shapes or HCP, we can use a regression based model.
 This will predict some average value (e.g. median or mean depending on the loss function used to train), but we could also augment the model to predict other aspects of the target distribution (e.g. standard deviation could tell us how wide of a range of HCP is expected for a bid).

 For this work I used [Tensorflow](https://www.tensorflow.org/), a popular Machine Learning library developed by Google.

 ### Releasing a Model
 I spent some time building a saving/loading mechanism that will bundle the features needed by the model with the model internals (weights + structure).
-A user will be able to download these models and run them locally using the Bridgebots Python library.
+A user can download these models and run them locally using the Bridgebots Python library.
 These models are far from perfect, but as you will see below, they already see that have some promise.
 Even when they are not provided with any system/partnership information, they make fairly reasonable predictions about the auction and holdings of the players.
 Like the rest of Bridgebots, the models and the code used to train them will be released under the [MIT Open Source License](https://en.wikipedia.org/wiki/MIT_License), which means they will be freely available for anyone to use or modify.

 ## Examples
-I have published the first generation of these models to a [public GCP storage bucket](https://console.cloud.google.com/storage/browser/bridgebots-public;tab=objects?prefix=&forceOnObjectsSortingFiltering=false).
+I have published the first generation of these models to a [public GCP storage bucket](https://console.cloud.google.com/storage/browser/bridgebots-public;tab=objects?prefix=&forceOnObjectsSortingFiltering=false), and I built an example [Google Colab notebook](https://colab.research.google.com/drive/1DoW2cVw8IBS5DoOgajcVd-jD4p785pIP?usp=sharing) which shows how they can be loaded and run.

 ### Loading the Model
 The models can be loaded by installing the bridgebots-sequence package.